This War of Mine: Post-release

 In November 2018, 11 bit studios announced This War Of Mine: Complete Edition exclusively for the Nintendo Switch, releasing later the same month.
 This version compiles all the content in a single package, including the original base game, the Anniversary Edition content, The Little Ones, and its episodic Fathers Promise and all upcoming content including The Last Broadcast, and Fading Embers.
 A physical retail version of the game was also released in Europe for the Nintendo Switch the same day, through Deep Silver.

-At November 14, 2019 11 bit studios released a free content update called This War of Mine: Final Cut.
+On November 14, 2019, 11 bit studios released a free content update called This War of Mine: Final Cut.

+On December 12, 2024, 11 bit studios released a new DLC entitled Forget Celebrations, focused on Katja, one of the characters from the original story and celebrating the 10th anniversary of the game.